mezod/multikanban/README.md

 #Note

-This is the frontend js app and requires of the backend API you can find [here](https://github.com/mezod/multikanban-api).
+This is the frontend javascript application, the backend API requirements can be found [here](https://github.com/mezod/multikanban-api).

 #Techs